rapidsai/raft/README.md

 ## Overview

 RAFT contains fundamental widely-used algorithms and primitives for data science and machine learning.
-The algorithms are CUDA-accelerated and form building-blocks for rapidly composing analytics.
+The algorithms are CUDA-accelerated and form building blocks for rapidly composing analytics.

 By taking a primitives-based approach to algorithm development, RAFT
 - accelerates algorithm construction time
 - reduces the maintenance burden by maximizing reuse across projects, and
 - centralizes core reusable computations, allowing future optimizations to benefit all algorithms that use them.